-On June 2, 1899, the gang, including Butch Cassidy, Sundance Kid, Harvey Logan and Elzy Lay, robbed a Union Pacific Overland Flyer passenger train near Wilcox, Wyoming.
-They wore masks made from white napkins, possibly pilfered from a Harvey House restaurant.
+On June 2, 1899, the gang, including Butch Cassidy, Sundance Kid, Harvey Logan, and Elzy Lay, robbed a Union Pacific Overland Flyer passenger train near Wilcox, Wyoming.
+They wore masks made from white napkins, possibly stolen from a Harvey House restaurant.
 This holdup, which yielded between $30,000 and $50,000, made the gang nationally famous and resulted in a massive manhunt.
 The New York Herald stated: “They were lawless men who have lived long in the crags and become like eagles.”

 Witnesses reported six masked men.
-The two additional men may have been George Currie, Lonnie Logan or Bob Lee.
+The two additional men may have been George Currie, Lonnie Logan, or Bob Lee.
 The gang split up afterward, a common ploy to throw off pursuers, and several fled to New Mexico.

-In December, 1900, Cassidy posed alongside Longabaugh, Harvey Logan, Will Carver, and Ben Kilpatrick in Fort Worth, Texas for the now-famous “Fort Worth Five” photograph.
+In December 1900, Cassidy posed alongside Longabaugh, Harvey Logan, Will Carver, and Ben Kilpatrick in Fort Worth, Texas, for the now-famous “Fort Worth Five” photograph.
 The Pinkerton Detective Agency obtained a copy of the photograph and began to use it for wanted posters.

-William Carver and Ben Kilpatrick remained in Texas and on April 1, 1901 Carver was ambushed by Sheriff Elijah Briant and his deputies at Sonora.
-William was shot by Briant, and died from his wounds three hours later.
+William Carver and Ben Kilpatrick remained in Texas, and on April 1, 1901, Carver was ambushed by Sheriff Elijah Briant and his deputies at Sonora.
+William was shot by Briant and died from his wounds three hours later.

 On July 3, 1901, Harvey “Kid Curry” Logan and a group of men robbed a Great Northern train near Wagner, Montana.
 This time, they took over $60,000 in cash (equivalent to $1,730,000 in 2016).

-On November 8, 1901, Ben Kilpatrick and his girlfriend, Laura Bullion were captured in St. Louis, Missouri.
+On November 8, 1901, Ben Kilpatrick and his girlfriend, Laura Bullion, were captured in St. Louis, Missouri.
 Kilpatrick was found guilty of robbery and sentenced to 15 years in prison, while Laura was sentenced to five.
-After serving 3 ½ years, Laura was released from the Missouri State Penitentiary, but, she would never see her lover again.
+After serving 3 ½ years, Laura was released from the Missouri State Penitentiary, but she would never see her lover again.